November 5

 1831 Former US President James Monroe retired from the presidency to Virginia where he was plagued by financial difficulties.
 After his wife's death in 1830, Monroe moved to New York to live with his daughter Maria Hester Monroe Gouverneur who had married Samuel L. Gouverneur.
 Monroe died there from heart failure and tuberculosis on July 4, 1831.

-1831 July 4 is the only date on which three US presidents died: John Adams and Thomas Jefferson both died on July 4, 1826, at the age of 90 and 83, James Monroe died aged 73 on July 4, 1831.
+1831 July 4 is the only date on which three US presidents died: John Adams and Thomas Jefferson both passed away on July 4, 1826, at the age of 90 and 83, James Monroe died aged 73 on July 4, 1831.
 The deaths of these three presidents on Independence Day is a reminder of the long and rich history of the United States, and the sacrifices that have been made to build this country.

 1837 The Grand Junction Railway was the world's first long-distance railway.
 It opened on July 4, 1837, running for 82 miles (132 km) from Birmingham through Wolverhampton (via Perry Barr and Bescot), Stafford, Crewe, and Warrington, then via the existing Warrington and Newton Railway to join the Liverpool and Manchester Railway at a triangular junction at Newton Junction.